marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/declaring-attributes-of-functions/common-function-attributes.rst

   any means, padding the function entry with a number of NOPs can be used to provide a universal tool for instrumentation.

-  The :option:`patchable_function_entry` function attribute can be used to change the number of NOPs to any desired value.
+  The :gcc-attr:`patchable_function_entry` function attribute can be used to change the number of NOPs to any desired value.
 The two-value syntax is the same as for the command-line switch :option:`-fpatchable-function-entry`:samp:`=N,M`, generating :samp:`{N}` NOPs, with